4D-Game/Gamecontrol/docs/display-setup.md

 ## Installation
 ### Setup script

-To setup everything needed, to run the displaycontrol there is a setup script, wich can be executed with the following command:
+To setup everything needed, to run the displaycontrol there is a setup script, which can be executed with the following command:

 ```bash
 scripts/display-pi-setup